wuerzlefish/Qlockwork/Readme.txt

 #define DEDICATION                 Show a text on the clocks webpage.
 #define SELFTEST                   Test LEDs at startup.
 Colors are: white, red, green, blue.
 In this order.
 #define BRIGHTNESS_SELFTEST        Brightness of the LEDs while in testmode to not overload the powersupply.
-#define LOCATION                   Location for the weather conditions as shown on the Yahoo site if you enter your city.
-                                   "https://www.yahoo.com/news/weather" Click on "Change location".
-(Not Search.)
-                                   (Only letters, ' ', and ',' are allowed).
 #define FRONTCOVER_*               Frontcover of the clock.
 Also sets the language of the menu and the website.
 #define SHOW_MODE_AMPM
 #define SHOW_MODE_SECONDS